9.4 Evidence-Based Practice and Research

 • Were vulnerable populations protected?
 Populations of study that include infants, minorities, children, elderly, socioeconomically disadvantaged, prisoners, etc., are considered vulnerable populations, and researchers must ensure their rights and safety are accounted for.

 After the nurse researcher confirms participants’ rights are protected and has established a PICOT question, the next step is to design the research study and review existing research.
 Research designs are categorized by the type of data that is collected and reviewed.
 See Figure 9.9[11] for an illustration of different types of research.
 The three basic types of nursing research are quantitative studies, qualitative studies, and meta-analyses.
+See definitions and examples of these types in the following box.

 • Quantitative Studies: These studies provide objective data by using number values to explain outcomes.
 Researchers can use statistical analysis to determine the strength of the findings, as well as identify correlations.